ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 I encourage you to require conference attendees to produce a written document summarizing key things they learned after they return.
 You should also consider sponsoring the conferences most relevant to your business and having you or one of your team members host a seminar on a particular topic.
 These seminars and sponsorships provide excellent branding opportunities for your company, getting your name and message in front of a very targeted audience an audience that likely contains candidates you'd like to hire in the future.

-In summary, allocating a budget for engineers to attend conferences is good for individual professional development, with a fairly low-effort documentation exercise.
-This can be good for team learnings and is a great opportunity through networking, sponsorship, or hosting to recruit future members of the team.
+In summary, allocating a budget for engineers to attend conferences is good for individual professional development, good for culture and morale, good for branding, can help with future hiring and with a bit of documentation, an opportunity for continuous education across the team.

 *8. Deploy Rubber Duck Debugging*